 This has included advising and appearing for institutions who were called to give evidence before the Royal Commission into Institutional Responses to Child Sexual Abuse led by one of our Directors, Alistair Macpherson.

 Royal Commission Experience

 We have served a number of institutions that have been called to give evidence in the Royal Commission.
 Our team has experience in navigating these cases from enquiry to court following processes, adhering to deadlines and applying for rebate from the Commission.

 Our services have included acting for:

 Eduardo Cruz, one of Corney & Lind’s Directors, has extensive experience dealing with compensation matters.
 We understand that historic incidents are often hard to prove when the evidence does not exist.

-We listen to your story, provide advice and walk with you throughout your case.
+Our method is to listen to your story, provide advice and journey with you throughout your case.

 We understand that plaintiff proceedings are not easy, and we will explore all avenues to seek an early resolution and bring peace of mind to you and those around you.